 Highlights include the stately Elderslie House, previously home to the founder of Herberton, and the Tin Pinnikin Pub.
 But the other big highlight is the extensive collection of memorabilia housed in the buildings, from classic cars and carriages to sewing machines to bottles.

 It’s a fascinating place and deserves at least a full day to appreciate.
 If you’d like to return, tickets are valid for up to three days.
 Dogs on a leash are welcome, including inside buildings.
-Dogs are also welcome to join you at the tearooms and on the weekly steam train rides, held each Sunday for a small additional fee.
+Dogs are also welcome to join you on the verandah of the tearooms and on the historic train rides, held every Saturday and Sunday for an additional fee.

 2. Explore the Local Mining History